Great-Sun-Group/credex-core/docs/deployments.md

 - Docker and Docker Compose
 - Visual Studio Code

+## Initial Deployment

+### 1. Environment Variables and Secrets Setup

+1. Create a `.env` file in the root directory based on `.env.example` for local development.
+2. Set up GitHub Secrets for Codespaces:
+   - Go to your personal GitHub Settings -> Codespaces and Add New Secret for each environment variable, giving it access to the greatsun-dev repository.
+3. Set up GitHub Secrets for AWS deployment:
+   - Go to your GitHub repository.
+   - Navigate to Settings > Secrets.
+   - Add the following secrets:
+     - `AWS_ACCESS_KEY_ID`: Your AWS Access Key ID
+     - `AWS_SECRET_ACCESS_KEY`: Your AWS Secret Access Key
+     - `OPEN_EXCHANGE_RATES_API_STAGE`: Your Open Exchange Rates API key for staging
+     - `OPEN_EXCHANGE_RATES_API_PROD`: Your Open Exchange Rates API key for production
+     - `JWT_SECRET_STAGE`: Secret key for JWT token generation and verification in staging
+     - `JWT_SECRET_PROD`: Secret key for JWT token generation and verification in production
+     - `WHATSAPP_BOT_API_KEY_STAGE`: WhatsApp Bot API key for staging
+     - `WHATSAPP_BOT_API_KEY_PROD`: WhatsApp Bot API key for production

+### 2. AWS Setup

+1. Create an AWS account if you don't have one.
+2. Set up IAM users with appropriate permissions for deployment.
+3. Configure AWS CLI with the created IAM user credentials.

+### 3. Terraform Setup

+1. Install Terraform on your local machine.
+2. Navigate to the `terraform` directory.
+3. Run `terraform init` to initialize the Terraform working directory.
+4. Review and modify the `main.tf` file if necessary (e.g., AWS region, instance types).
+5. Run `terraform apply` to create the necessary AWS resources, including:
+   - ECS cluster
+   - ECR repository
+   - Neo4j instances (EC2)
+   - AWS Secrets Manager secrets
+   - Security groups
+   - IAM roles and policies

+### 4. Neo4j Deployment

+The Neo4j deployment is handled automatically by Terraform.
+Here's what happens:

+1. Terraform creates four Neo4j instances: two for production (LedgerSpace and SearchSpace) and two for staging (LedgerSpace and SearchSpace).
+2. The instance details (including connection URLs and credentials) are automatically stored in AWS Secrets Manager.
+3. Security groups are automatically created and configured for both production and staging Neo4j instances.

+No manual intervention is required for setting up the Neo4j instances or updating AWS Secrets Manager.
+The security groups are already configured in the Terraform file to restrict access to the necessary IP ranges.

+### 5. Initial Application Deployment

+1. Push your code to the `stage` branch to trigger the staging deployment.
+2. Once staging is verified, push to the `prod` branch to deploy to production.
+3. Monitor the GitHub Actions workflows for deployment status.
+4. Verify the deployments in the AWS Console (ECS services and tasks).

 ## Environment Variables and Secrets

 The following secrets are required for local development and Codespaces.
 These should be set in your personal Codespace secrets or in a `.env` file in the root directory when running locally.